How Can Paxil Help You in Addiction Recovery?

-Also known as by its generic name paroxetine hydrochloride, Paxil works by controlling the levels of serotonin in the brain.
+Paxil, a SSRI, or selective serotonin reuptake inhibitor, is an antidepressant that is often prescribed to treat anxiety or depression.
 It blocks serotonin reuptake, allowing for more space between the brain’s nerve cells.
-In turn, this gives serotonin a greater chance of activating the receptors on the next nerve cell.
-This gives the user a decreased sense of anxiety.
+In turn, this gives serotonin a greater chance of activating the receptors on the next nerve cell, decreasing symptoms of anxiety or depression.

 Paxil’s Use in Addiction Treatment

 While anxiety is just one of the common symptoms associated with drug and alcohol withdrawal, its effects can be crippling.
-When dealing with anxiety, clients in addiction recovery may be unable to focus on the recovery process or make significant progress in therapy.
-In these instances, Paxil may help to alleviate anxiety, allowing clients to fully focus on the treatment at hand.
+When dealing with anxiety disorder, or other mental health disorders, people in addiction recovery may find it difficult to focus on the recovery process.
+In these instances, Paxil may help to alleviate symptoms of mental illness, allowing clients to fully focus on treatment.

 What makes Paxil a good choice for people in recovery?
-Other kinds of medications, such as benzodiazepines like Ativan, Klonopin, and Xanax, come with a higher risk of dependency, the Journal of the American Academy of Family Physician reports.
-Since Paxil is an SSRI, it is not as addictive.
-The United States government has not classified Paxil as habit-forming.
-Very few people become dependent on the drug.
+Paxil is not considered habit-forming, therefore not as addictive.
+Other kinds of medications, such as benzodiazepines, like Ativan, Klonopin, and Xanax, come with a higher risk of dependency the Journal of the American Academy of Family Physician reports.

-Virtually all pharmaceuticals involve side effects of some kind.
-Even when taken as directed, Paxil may cause uncomfortable side effects in users.
+Virtually all pharmaceutical medications involve side effects of some kind.
+Even when taken as directed, Paxil may cause uncomfortable side effects in some people.
 Normal use of Paxil can result in the following issues:

 The Need for Comprehensive Treatment

 Paxil can be a useful tool in addiction treatment for many people.
-Supervising physicians, in conjunction with the entire treatment team at a rehabilitation center, will make the decision regarding use of Paxil for specific clients.
-Medications like Paxil are only one aspect of addiction treatment; they should be used in conjunction with comprehensive therapy to ensure the best chances of sustained recovery.
+Supervising physicians, in conjunction with the entire treatment team at a Hollywood, FL drug and alcohol rehab, will make the decision regarding use of Paxil for specific clients.
+Medications like Paxil are only one aspect of addiction treatment; they should be used in conjunction with comprehensive alcohol and drug treatment to ensure the best chances of sustained recovery.